Why SpringBoot?

 Now run Application.java as a Java Application and point your browser to http://localhost:8080/.

 You should see the list of users in table format.
-Coool!!!
+Cool!

 Let me explain what just happened.

-• First thing to observe is we are using some dependencies named like spring-boot-starter-*.
+The first thing to observe is that we are using some dependencies named like spring-boot-starter-*.

-Remember I said “95% of the times I use same configuration”.
-So when you add springboot-starter-web dependency by default it will pull all the commonly used libraries while developing Spring MVC applications such as spring-webmvc, jackson-json, validation-api and tomcat.
+Remember I said, “95% of the time, I use the same configuration.”
+So when you add the springboot-starter-web dependency, by default, it will pull all the commonly used libraries while developing Spring MVC applications, such as spring-webmvc, jackson-json, validation-api, and tomcat.

-• We have added spring-boot-starter-data-jpa dependency.
-This pulls all the spring-data-jpa dependencies and also adds Hibernate libraries because majority of the applications use Hibernate as JPA implementation.
+We have added the spring-boot-starter-data-jpa dependency.
+This pulls all the spring-data-jpa dependencies and also adds Hibernate libraries because the majority of applications use Hibernate as the JPA implementation.

-• Not only the spring-boot-starter-web adds all these libraries but also configures the commonly registered beans like DispatcherServlet, ResourceHandlers, MessageSource etc beans with sensible defaults.
+Not only does spring-boot-starter-web add all these libraries, but it also configures the commonly registered beans like DispatcherServlet, ResourceHandlers, MessageSource, etc., with sensible defaults.

-• We also added spring-boot-starter-thymeleaf which not only adds the thymeleaf library dependencies but also configures ThymeleafViewResolver beans as well automatically.
+We also added spring-boot-starter-thymeleaf, which not only adds the Thymeleaf library dependencies but also configures ThymeleafViewResolver beans automatically.

-• We haven’t defined any of the DataSource, EntityManagerFactory, TransactionManager etc beans but they are automatically gets created.
+We haven’t defined any of the DataSource, EntityManagerFactory, TransactionManager, etc., beans, but they are automatically created.
 How?

 3. Embedded Servlet Container Support

-The most important and surprising thing is we have created a simple Java class annotated with some magical annotation @SpringBootApplication having a main method and by running that main we are able to run the application and access it at http://localhost:8080/.
+The most important and surprising thing is that we have created a simple Java class annotated with a magical annotation, @SpringBootApplication, having a main method, and by running that main, we are able to run the application and access it at http://localhost:8080/.

-We have added spring-boot-starter-web which pull the spring-boot-starter-tomcat automatically and when we run the main() method it started tomcat as an embedded container so that we don’t have to deploy our application on any externally installed tomcat server.
+We have added spring-boot-starter-web, which pulls spring-boot-starter-tomcat automatically, and when we run the main() method, it starts Tomcat as an embedded container so that we don’t have to deploy our application on any externally installed Tomcat server.

-By the way have you observe that our packaging type in pom.xml is ‘jar’ not ‘war’.
+By the way, have you observed that our packaging type in pom.xml is ‘jar’, not ‘war’?
 Wonderful!

-Ok, but what if I want to use Jetty server instead of tomcat?
+OK, but what if I want to use the Jetty server instead of Tomcat?

 That’s it.

 I can understand.
-Watching magic show is fun normally, but not in Software Development.
-Don’t worry, we will be looking at each of those things and explain in-detail how things are happening behind the scenes in future articles.
-But I don’t want to overwhelm you by dumping everything on to your hear right now in this article.
+Watching a magic show is fun normally, but not in Software Development.
+Don’t worry, we will be looking at each of those things and explaining in detail how things are happening behind the scenes in future articles.
+But I don’t want to overwhelm you by dumping everything on your head right now in this article.

 Summary